+If in the future it can be shown that the temperature exceedances for these waterbodies result from waste discharge, temperature data will be reevaluated to determine WARM beneficial use impairment.

+Balboa Lake is fed almost exclusively by effluent from the Donald C Tillman Water Reclamation Plant and temperature exceedances of the WARM beneficial use correspond to discharge of effluent above 80°F. Therefore, it can reasonably be understood that the impairment is a result of waste discharge and Balboa Lake is recommended for placement on the impaired 303(d) list for temperature.

-Studies are currently underway in the Los Angeles Region to reevaluate the relationship between temperature and beneficial uses, and these may result in a modification of temperature objectives.
+Additionally, studies are currently underway in the Los Angeles Region to reevaluate the relationship between temperature and beneficial uses, and these may result in a modification of temperature objectives.
 For this reason, TMDL development for waterbodies impaired for temperature is not being prioritized at this time.

 Chlordane Delisting in the Los Cerritos Channel

 The Los Cerritos Channel was listed for chlordane in sediment on the 2002 303(d) List.
 In the absence of new data for this waterbody-pollutant combination, it has remained listed since that time.
 In 2019, a representative from the Los Cerritos Channel Watershed Group provided information to the Los Angeles Region showing this listing was flawed, resulting from a mapping error.
 In the original CalWQA Decision, the stations from which the samples were collected were incorrectly assigned to Los Cerritos Channel instead of Los Cerritos Estuary.
-The LOEs and CalWQA Decisions were retired for Los Cerritos Channel, resulting in a delisting.
-The stations were remapped to Los Cerritos Estuary and added to an existing LOE.
-A Do Not List recommendation was made for chlordane in sediment in this waterbody.
+The LOEs and CalWQA Decisions were corrected for Los Cerritos Channel, resulting in a delisting for chlordane.
+The stations were remapped to Los Cerritos Estuary and the data were transferred to a new 2024 Integrated Report LOE.
+A “Do Not List” recommendation was made for chlordane in Los Cerritos Estuary.